Solar Photovoltaic System Cleaning and Maintenance

 This involves work, time, and expense;

-most homeowners choose to instead
+so, most homeowners choose to instead

-one average setting of
+use just the one average setting of

 their location's latitude, right in the middle.